MuscleMap/MuscleMap/docs/commands.md

 </div>

-`mm_segment` is used to generate full-body anatomical segmentations from whole-body MRI scans.
-You run it by supplying an input image (`-i`) and an output file path (`-o`).
-A minimal example is:

-mm_segment -i image.nii.gz -o image_dseg.nii.gz

-You can specify the device using `--device cpu` or `--device cuda` if a GPU is available.
-For example:

-mm_segment -i subject01_mri.nii.gz -o subject01_dseg.nii.gz --device cuda

-The tool outputs a NIfTI segmentation file containing all labelled muscle and bone structures.
-Optional parameters include `--model` to select a specific checkpoint, `--patch-size` to override inference patch shapes, and `--min-size` to automatically pad smaller volumes.
-The output typically includes `*_dseg.nii.gz` plus an optional log file.

 Once segmentation is complete, you can use `mm_extract_metrics` to compute quantitative measurements from the MRI and segmentation.
 This includes total and regional muscle volumes, fat fraction estimates using Gaussian Mixture Models (GMM) or thresholding, and intensity statistics for any region or group of regions.
 A typical command looks like: